‘I’ll go! I’ll have my needles first! I want the first one in my left arm!”

 That was my daughter when she had some needles at four years old.
 Most kids don’t react that way.
 By that age, they have already worked out that needles are scary, they hurt, and bigger people hold you down while you get them.
 That’s no walk in the park for a little kid, and it makes future doctor visits much scarier!

 So why did my daughter so happily offer herself up for two needles?

 If you have read my posts explaining how needle phobia can begin, you will understand the brain’s response to this stressful time for the unprepared child.
-By preparing your child through medical play, you are giving them the opportunity to be a willing participant in their own healthcare and reducing their risk of developing a lifelong needle phobia.
+By preparing your child using medical play, you are giving them the opportunity to be a willing participant in their own healthcare and reducing their risk of developing a lifelong needle phobia.

 When we allow a person the time to process a scary prospect, it gives them the opportunity to ask questions and iron out their fears safely.
 So how do you do this?

 Ok, I’m joking about playing with needles… sort of.
 This is all about being familiar with the equipment and is one of the most important steps.
 Many children find the equipment scary, but by being familiar with the equipment, this fear subsides.